ruse-traveler/BHCalCalibration/README.md

-This repository contains code to evaluate the response of the simulated Hadronic Calorimeter of the ePIC calorimeter.
+This repository contains code to evaluate the response of the simulated ePIC Barrel Hadronic Calorimeter (BHCal).
 There are a few pieces of code:

-  - `JCalibrateHCal`: A simple JANA plugin to compare the reconstructed hit and cluster energy in the HCal to simulated particles.
+  - `JCalibrateHCalWithImaging`: A simple JANA plugin to compare the reconstructed hit and cluster energy in the BHCal and BECal to simulated particles.
+This prepares a TNtuple to be read in by a ROOT macro to train a TMVA model.
-  - `PCalibrateHCal.C`: A macro which uses PODIO's ROOTReader to perform the same analysis as `JCalibrateHCal` with the PODIO output from EICrecon

-Both `JCalibrateHCal` and `PCalibrateHCal.C` must be run in the EIC environment.
+  - `TrainAndApplyBHCalCalibration.cxx`: A ROOT macro which reads in the TNtuple from `JCalibrateHCalWithImaging` and trains a TMVA model according to set specifications.

 ### JCalibrateHCal Usage
 ```